wp-plugins/wp-invoice/readme.txt

 Once an invoice is created from the WP admin section, an email with a brief description and a unique link is sent to client.
 Clients follow the link to your blog's special invoice page, view their invoice, and pay their bill using PayPal.
 The control panel is very user-friendly and intuitive.

-Credit card payments may be accepted via Authorize.net, MerchantPlus' NaviGate, or PayPal account.
+Credit card payments may be accepted via Authorize.net, MerchantPlus' NaviGate, PayPal or Google Checkout account.
 For recurring billing we have integrated Authorize.net's ARB API that will allow you to setup payment schedules along with invoices.
+Subscriptions implemented using PayPal Subscriptions and Google Checkout Subscriptions.

 = New Features =